You Don’t Need to Start Over: How Teachers Can Reset and Rebuild Anytime

 🎁 Gift #4: A hard season doesn’t mean you’re a bad teacher

-Some years are heavy because the work is heavy.
-Growth isn’t a straight line.
-It’s a spiral.
+Some years feel heavy because the work is heavy.
+Growth isn’t a straight line; it’s a spiral.
+We revisit the same challenges with a little more clarity each time.

 🎁 Gift #5: You are shaped by who you work closest with